arctic-gsu/kubernetes_workshop/README.md

 - Sending reports about the status of the worker node and containers to master nodes

 #### kubelet
+- Kubelet is a node-level agent that helps with container management and orchestration in a Kubernetes cluster
 - Is present in each node of the cluster, Listen to API server, and deploy, destroys containers
-- KubeAPI server fetches periodic report from kubelet to monitor status of nodes and continer in them
+- KubeAPI server fetches periodic report from kubelet to monitor status of nodes and containers in them

 #### kubectl
+- Kubectl is a command-line tool that allows users to run commands against Kubernetes clusters
 - API Server is like gatekeeper, which is trying to understand status of server
-- API Serever is always interacted whenever we use kubectl command
 - API Server is always interacted whenever we use kubectl command

 #### Kubeproxy
 - Now, how frontend talks to backend/mysql?
-- If someone from outside wantes to access cluster then kube proxy does it
+- If someone from outside wants to access cluster then kube proxy does it

-#### KubeAPI
-- KubeAPI server fetches periodic report from kubelet to monitor status of nodes and continer in them

 #### Pods:
 - Scheduling unit of kubernetes(Elementary component)